Spain or Portugal? which Iberian country is the best destination?

 Spain and Portugal look like great destinations, but are they affordable?
 And which is cheaper?

-Portugal is all-around cheaper, with lower costs on lodging, food, internal transportation, and activities.
+Portugal is all-around cheaper, with lower costs of lodging, food, internal transportation, and activities.
 The only thing where Portugal tends to be more expensive than Spain is the plane ticket.
-The difference tends to be small, and even small if you are coming from Europe in one of the Low-cost airlines, but it’s usually easier to find inexpensive tickets to Spain.
+The difference tends to be minor and even small if you are coming from Europe on one of the Low-cost airlines, but it’s usually easier to find inexpensive tickets to Spain.

-Either way, Portugal clearly wins and it’s the cheaper option.
+Either way, Portugal wins, and it’s the cheaper option.

 Moledo Beach in North of Portugal – Spain vs Portugal